vhx/api-documentation/source/includes/_resource.collections.md

 <h2 class="is-api head-3 margin-top-large margin-bottom-medium" id="collections">Collections</h2>

 <section class="text-2 contain">
   A collection is the way to organize and add metadata to your videos.
 There are 5 types of collections: category, series, season, movie, and playlist.
-Each collection has many items which can reference a video, an extra (file download), or another collection.
-An example of this: a series collection could have 5 items (3 seasons and 2 video extras).
-Each season would have several videos as their items.
+Each collection has many items which can be a video, an extra, or another collection.
+An example of this is a series collection could have 5 items (3 seasons and 2 videos/trailers).
+Each season would have several videos as it's items.
 </section>

 <h3 class="text-2 text--navy text--bold is-api margin-top-large margin-bottom-medium" id="collections-retrieve">Retrieve a Collection</h3>